Mastercard/connect-components-web-sdk/README.md

 ```bash
 npm npm i mastercard-cc-sdk
 ```
-**Usage**

-From this point, the implementation steps depend on whether you are using login forms or Oauth URL.

-* Login Form Usage
-* Oauth URL Usage

-For further information on implementation please visit our [Connect Components Web SDK](https://developer.mastercard.com/open-banking-us/documentation/connect/components/integration/ccwebsdk/) for developers.
-Please note all other documentation is found on our [Mastercard Developer Zone](https://developer.mastercard.com/)
+For information on how to use [Connect Components](https://developer.mastercard.com/) or implement the [Connect Components Web SDK](https://developer.mastercard.com/open-banking-us/documentation/connect/components/integration/ccwebsdk/) please visit the Mastercard Developer Zone.